ChiragV21/Techvid/README.md

-•Techvid is a E-Learning website mainly for CS/IT Students.
-This Website helps for those students who are interesting in learning technologies.
-This website also having the content of Placement
+• E-Learning website mainly for Undergraduates.
+This Website helps students who have interest in learning latest technologies.
+This website also provides contentrelated to placement and Academic Assistance.
-Related.

-•Technologies Used: HTML, CSS, JS, Bootstrap,
+• Technologies Used: HTML, CSS, Javascript, Bootstrap, PHP and MYSQL
-PHP and MYSQL.